hyperoslo/Gallery/README.md

 ### Resolving

 The delegate methods give you `Image` and `Video`, which are just wrappers around `PHAsset`.
-To get the actual asset informations, we offer many convenient methods
+To get the actual asset informations, we offer many convenient methods.
+See [example](https://github.com/hyperoslo/Gallery/blob/master/Example/GalleryDemo/GalleryDemo/Sources/ViewController.swift)

 `Image`